csiro-data-school/python-files/_episodes/17-argparse.md

 exercises: 25
 questions:
 - "Why are command-line arguments useful?"
+- "How can I add command-line arguments to my programs?"
 objectives:
 - "Gain experience reading and modifying code written by someone else."
 - "Be able to write simple command-line arguments using `sys.argv`."